 What practical hands-on experience do students gain during the program?
-This question will show grad school representatives that you are not only interested in academic knowledge, but would also understand the importance of gaining practical skills that will prepare you to build a career after completing your program.
+This question will show grad school representatives that you are not only interested in academic knowledge but would also understand the importance of gaining practical skills that will prepare you to build a career after completing your program.

-Is there any scope for students to collaborate with faculty to publish papers?
+Is there scope for students to collaborate with faculty members to publish papers?
 Strong student-faculty relationships in learning and research bring out the best in both parties.
 This question shows that you want to learn and grow as much as possible, as well as implying you are a team player.

 When to Ask Questions in the Interview

 Now you’re armed with some great questions to ask your grad school interviewer, but when is the best time for you to ask them?
 There is no correct answer to this particular question.
 Usually, a good interviewer will give you time to ask them any questions you have towards the end of the interview.
 This is naturally the perfect time to ask any pending questions.